dmarti/PUFFIN/README.md

 browsers may choose to adjust PUFFIN based on site engagement score, with a higher effective PUFFIN applied to low-engagement or previously unvisited pages.

+One alternative considered would be for in-browser ad auctions to apply a floating, periodically recalculated floor price to all impressions.
+However, applying the same floor to both contextual and interest group ads would deprive the user of valuable information about site reputation.
+Users can evaluate the trustworthiness of a site by observing which contextual ads the site is willing to run.
+PUFFIN preserves that information for the user.

 ## Reporting